Natural Language Decomposition and Interpretation of Complex Utterances: Data

 \subsection{Complex Utterances}

 To study how \emph{complex} utterances can be supported by an NL interface, we collect a diverse set of more involved user requests, and annotate these with decompositions into elementary steps, along with programs for each step.
-As the name suggests, compared to elementary utterances, these utterances represent more complex and broader user goals, with the corresponding programs typically being much longer (an average of 17 tokens per program).
+As the name suggests, compared to elementary utterances, these utterances represent more complex and broader user goals, with the corresponding programs typically being much longer (an average of 14.5 tokens per program).
 To collect complex utterances, we employ a mix of manual authoring and automated utterance generation.
 Manual authoring is performed by domain experts with a focus on diversity and goals that require the composition of multiple calls to the domain APIs.
 For automated collection techniques, we generate utterances using GPT-3 \cite{brown2020language} prompted with a few random examples of manually-authored utterances.
-About 35\% of all the collected utterances were generated automatically.
-We provide additional details on utterance collection in Appendix \ref{appendix:data}.
+About 60\% of all the collected utterances were generated automatically.
+Appendix \ref{appendix:data} provides more details on utterance collection.
 Examples are shown in \autoref{fig:pull}.

 \paragraph{Decomposition Annotations:} Six annotators familiar with the domain (annotators had past experience working with the domain library) decompose complex utterances into elementary ones.
-When results from earlier steps must be reused, these natural language decompositions may include explicit reference to earlier step numbers (see \autoref{fig:method} for examples).
+When results from earlier steps must be reused, these NL decompositions may include explicit reference to earlier step outputs (\autoref{tab:data-examples}).
 More information about annotator instruction is provided in Appendix~\ref{appendix:data}.
 Each annotation was additionally reviewed by two additional domain experts, separate from the set of 6 annotators.